mohaelmi/tinyapp/README.md

   - cookie-session

 ### the website shortens a given URL as well as provides CRUD functionality.
-### you can display URLs that you have created, add new URL, delete and update.

-### the website has also authorization funcationality. you must be sign in first to access your related data/URLs.
-### you also have authority to manipulate your related data once you sign in.
+#### you can display URLs that you have created, add new URL, delete and update. the website has also authorization funcationality. you must be sign in first to access your related data/URLs.you also have authority to manipulate your related data once you sign in.

 ## Final Product